nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-remove-items-from-a-list-without-mutations.md

 })
 ```

 I'll execute these tests by running `npm test`.
 As expected, we have two failing tests because we haven't actually implemented `removeTodo` yet.
 I'll start by going to the top of test file.
-I want to import `removeTodo` `from` `todoHelpers`.
+I want to `import {removeTodo} from './todoHelpers'`.
 Our test will still fail because `removeTodo` is not a function.
 Now we can open `todoHelpers.js`.

 We can `export` a `const` we'll call `removeTodo`.
 We'll set that to equal a function that's going to accept a `list` and an `id` value.
 We want to return a new array with all of the items in the `list` except for the one with the matching `id`.
 Just like an update, we're going to start by grabbing an index value for the index of the item in the `list` with the matching `id`.